Background

 How to Use the Mandelbrot Explorer:

-- Use your mouse to click on a point in the rendered fractal.
-The display will zoom in on the clicked area, revealing more detail.
+- Click (or tap on a touch screen) a point in the rendered fractal.
+The display will zoom in on that area, revealing more detail.

-- Right-click (or use the designated control) to zoom out and see a broader view of the fractal.
+- Right-click (or two-finger tap on a touch screen) to zoom out and see a broader view of the fractal.

 - Explore the color gradients, which are mapped to the number of iterations taken for a point to diverge.
 Areas of high complexity display vibrant colors.